On vanishing theorems for local systems associated to Laurent polynomials: Introduction

 where $\Vol_{\ZZ}(\underbrace{\Delta_1, \ldots,\Delta_1}_{\text{$m_1$-times}}, \ldots,\underbrace{\Delta_i,\ldots, \Delta_i}_{\text{$m_i$-times}})\in \ZZ$ is the normalized $n$-dimensional mixed volume with respect to the lattice $\ZZ^n \subset \RR^n$ \end{theorem} Note that this result can be considered as a refinement of the classical Bernstein-Khovanskii-Kushnirenko theorem (see \cite{Khovanskii}).
 On the other hand, Matusevich-Miller-Walther \cite{M-M-W} and Saito-Sturmfels-Takayama \cite{S-S-T} studied the condition on the parameter vector $c \in \CC^n$ for which the corresponding local system of $A$-hypergeometric functions is non-rank-jumping.
 They also relaxed the nonresonance condition of $c \in \CC^n$.
 It would be an interesting problem to study the relationship between Theorem \ref{NTM} and their results.

 {\bf Acknowledgement:} We express our hearty gratitude to Professor N. Takayama for drawing our attention to this problem.
 Moreover some discussions with Professor M. Yoshinaga were very useful during the preparation of this paper.
+We also thank the referee for giving us many valuable suggestions.